History and Theories of Socialism

 V.I.
 Lenin - Revolution led by an elite

 "vanguard."
-Theory of imperialism justified
+Theory of imperialism justified Russian

-Russian revolution.
-At first congress of Russian
+revolution.
+At first congress of Russian Social

-Social Democratic Party (1903), Lenin’s followers were
+Democratic Party (1903), Lenin’s followers were organized into

-vanguard leadership style organized into the Mensheviks.
+organized into the Mensheviks.

 V.